grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/17 HTTP debugging.md

 hideFromSidebar: true
 ---

 It's not always things work as expected.
-For those cases there's a handy CLI flag, `--http-debug`, that is good to be aware of.
+For those cases, enabling the [--http-debug](/using-k6/options/#http-debug) option will log HTTP requests and responses to help you debugging the script.

+- `--http-debug` logs the HTTP requests and responses, skipping the body.
+- `--http-debug="full"` logs the HTTP requests and responses, including the full body.

 ## Example